MagicalPotato715/Pathfinder-MKIII/JOURNAL.md

 ---
 title: Pathfinder Mark-III
 author: Calvin Hung
 description: This project is the PCB for the third edition of my hexapod Pathfinder for the science fair.
 It will be a significant upgrade from Mk-II, having significantly stronger motors a complex buck converter power control.
+Additionally, I also want it to feature remote control, and a good inverse kinematics system so that I won't have to hard code in movements.
 created_at: 6/18/25
 ---